andreirtaylor/SATSudoku/README.md

 Additional constraints can be added using the -e flag

-The current additional constraint are
+The current additional constraints are
 - There is at most one number in each entry

 #### Example